texhex/BiosSledgehammer/README.md

 Once everything is ready, the source folder is copied to %TEMP% (to avoid any network issues) and the process is started from there.

 Because the update utility sometimes restarts itself, the execution is paused until the process noted in COMMAND is no longer running.
 If any **.log* file was generated in the local folder, the content is added to the normal BIOS Sledgehammer log.
 A restart is requested after that because the actual update process happens during POST, after the restart.
-If anything goes wrong during the process, an error is generated.
+If anything goes wrong during the process, an error is generated and it is tried to translate the error code to a meaningful error message.

 **Note:** BIOS Sledgehammer enforces that the source files are stored in a sub folder of the [model folder](#models-folder) called ``TPM-<VERSION>``.
 If the desired TPM firmware version is ``7.41``, the folder name would be ``\TPM-7.41\``.